Skip to content

 add email and role for your users

 2. Open this link: App Store Connect / Apps to view your apps; log in if needed.
 Then select your Loop app.
-Click on TestFlight tab and the Internal Testing to add a group.
+Click on the TestFlight tab then click the blue plus button () next to Internal Testing to add a group.

 open TestFlight tab for your app